parkslee/milestone_1/README.md

 # Milestone_1 Maldon Community Preschool

 This is a website for a community run preschool.
-The purpose of the site is to provide parents/caregivers with upto news and information of their childs preschool and increase online presence with the aim to increase enrollment rates.
+The purpose of the site is to provide parents/caregivers with up to date news and information of their childs preschool and increase the online presence with the aim to increase enrollment rates.